The Most Common ADA Compliance Issues for Websites

 WCAG 2.1 SC 2.4.4 requires that hyperlinks contain descriptive text that helps users understand its purpose, so they can decide whether they want to follow it.

-Exactly what constitutes meaningful link text depends on the link itself.
+Precisely what constitutes meaningful link text depends on the link itself.
 On some pages, “contact us” might be descriptive enough.
 On others, you might need to provide more information.
-However, empty links should be avoided.

 Ready to test your website for accessibility?